 Speaking of culture, one of the most common features in cultures that startups have is the “everyone’s in this all together” factor.
 This means that everyone in the company has a stake in the future of the company and therefore, will work super hard to push the startup forward.
 Their jobs are literally at stake if the startup doesn’t succeed.

 5- Innovation Support Throughout the Company

 The biggest reason why there is a lot more innovation in startups than larger companies are the fact that there is more support for that innovation company-wide.
 No matter where you go in a startup, there is going to be some kind of funding for innovative projects.
 There is going to be an appetite for innovation that you just don’t have in larger companies.

 6- You Can Measure Innovation Easier

 When it comes to hiring employees, and promoting people to new positions, many startups put innovation as one of the main measurements of success.
 This means that employees have to be innovative in order to get into the company or to move forward into new positions.
 This is not something that’s done in larger and more established companies.

 7- They’re Attractive to Young People

-Of course, one of the biggest reasons that startups can create more innovation than established companies is the fact that they are just more attractive to young people.
+Of course, one of the biggest reasons that startups can create more innovation than established companies is the fact that startups are just more attractive to young people.
 No matter whether this is because of the generous benefits or the fact that they can let their creativity run wild, startups are just more attractive for young people around the world.
 And as you should know, wherever there are young people, innovation is close behind.

 There you have it!
-Each of these points are reasons why startups can be much more innovative than traditional, more established companies.
+Each of these points are the reasons why startups can be much more innovative than traditional, more established companies.